-- Studs must be provided at 600mm centres maximum. - Nogs must be provided at 800mm centres maximum. - When studs are spaced at 400mm centres then the nogs / dwangs may be provided at 1200mm centres - An extra stud is required in internal corners - For specific design projects exposed to wind speeds higher than 50m/sec, the stud spacing must be closed to 400mm c/c.
+- Studs must be provided at 600mm centres maximum - Nogs must be provided at 600mm centres maximum - An extra stud is required in internal corners - For specific design projects exposed to wind speeds higher than 55m/sec, the stud size and spacing must be as per the project specific engineering design requirements.

-In case of gable and trusses sitting on top plates of external wall frame, the frame size must comply with the minimum timber sizes stipulated for wall frames in section 8 of the NZS 3604.
+In case of gable end trusses sitting on top plates of the external wall frame, the frame size must be in accordance with truss design and specification supplied by the frame and truss manufacturer/supplier supported by independent design producer statement.

-3.3 STEEL FRAMING
+3.3 STEEL FRAME

-Refer to James Hardie Steel Frame technical specification about the installation of Stria Cladding to steel frame.
+Refer to James Hardie Steel Frame Technical Specification about the installation of Stria Cladding to steel frame.